Isle of Albion

 Crossraguel Abbey was sacked in 1306AD during Scotland's Wars of Independence with England.
 The abbey was rebuilt on a much grander scale during the 14th and 15th Centuries.
 Crossraguel survived in this form until after the Reformation in 1560AD.

-Today, Crossraguel Abbey is best surviving example of a monastic precinct in Scotland.
+Today, Crossraguel Abbey is the best surviving example of a monastic precinct in Scotland.
 Despite having been plundered extensively for stone, most of the buildings survive in varying degrees of repair.
 The 15th Century chapter house still stands, along with the gatehouse and its distinctive tower.
 Unusual features include a dovecote, a free-standing tower house, and an enigmatic bull carving tucked away at the bottom of an exterior wall.
 Some have speculated that this pre-dates the abbey and is Pictish in origin.

 Despite being more modest than some of the finer border abbeys, Crossraguel Abbey is - in my view - the finest monastic ruin in Scotland.
 Tucked way from the tourist trail in a picturesque corner of the west coast, this is a hidden gem that will well reward those who choose to visit it.